31. 12. 2024 Rocco Pezzani Business Service Monitoring, ITOA, NetEye, SLM, Unified Monitoring

 Availability through InfluxDB and Grafana

-Then I began to look for alternative ways, maybe using InfluxDB as backend: InfluxDB is a better choice for this kind of work, and with Grafana they make a great couple.
-Then, I suddenly remembered that Icinga2 can send also some interesting Metadata to InfluxDB alongside Performance Data:
+So I began to look for an alternative method, maybe using InfluxDB as the backend: InfluxDB is a better choice for this kind of work, and together with Grafana they make a great couple.
+Then, I suddenly remembered that Icinga 2 can send also some interesting metadata to InfluxDB alongside performance data:

 • Check Latency and Execution Time